Skip to main content

 Not wanting to keep the ever-demanding Outlook 2007 and its relation, Outlook 2010 away from the action, we turned to a crafty technique for getting background images to work in Outlook 2007.
 The code looks something like this:

-Surprisingly enough for a CSS solution, this does the trick in Outlook 2007 et al. The main difference between this approach and using attributes is that in some email clients, the background image will extend the entire height of the reading pane, instead of simply the height of the email.
+Surprisingly enough for a CSS solution, this does the trick in Outlook 2007 et al. The main difference between this approach and using table attributes is that in some email clients, the background image will extend the entire height of the reading pane, instead of simply the height of the email.
 However, unless you have a fairly short email (less than the height required for the scrollbar to kick in), you won't be able to tell the difference.

-I've also had it pointed out that using the attribute in the tag works in a similar fashion.
+I've also had it pointed out that using the background attribute in the body tag works in a similar fashion.
 Unfortunately, it doesn't seem to display a background image in Outlook XP.
 Considering you have to use some CSS anyway (see below), you might as well stick to our CSS approach.

 So are you thinking what I'm thinking?